JFK.Collection.Biapri

 F5 (postcards) F6 (Badge&Mugs) F7 (Dolls)

-"JFK Assassination Songs" 10 items
+"JFK Assassination Songs"21 items

 "A Tragedy in Dallas" - James Dotson (1964)

-This song "A tragedy in Dallas" by James Dotson, originally published by Redwing in 1964, was part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.
+This song "A tragedy in Dallas" by James Dotson, originally published by Redwing in 1964, is part of the CD "Tragic Songs from the Grassy Knoll" issued in 2013 for the 50th anniversary of J.F.Kennedy Assassination.

 Special thanks to a very dear friend of mine who suggested me this new section "JFK Assassination Songs" for my collection.